Sunand-e/Zanda-wiki/Local-development-setup.md

 `npm run build`

-- Move the exported files into the FRONTEND_DIRECTORY if necessary:
+- Move the exported files into the `FRONTEND_DIRECTORY` if necessary:

-`learning-platform-frontend-export`
+`mv ./out/* ../learning-platform-frontend-export`